aallen3535/ChicagoData/README.md

 # ChicagoData
-Extracted meaningful insights from 3 large databases with crime, census, and public school data from the Chicago Data Portal.
-Manipulated these databases within a Python-based Jupyter notebook using SQL queries.
+Extracted valuable insights from three extensive database samples by importing data from the Chicago Data Portal, including crime, census, and public school data, into an IBM Db2 database instance.
+These databases were effectively managed and analyzed within a Python-based Jupyter Notebook, employing SQL queries to drive meaningful analysis and results.